Standard Notes

 Built into macOS, it is convenient and free.
 While Apple has improved security with 'Advanced Data Protection', it is a proprietary ecosystem lock-in.
 It lacks the portability, open-source auditability, and Linux/Windows support that Standard Notes offers.

 Standard Notes operates on a sustainable freemium model.
 The 'Standard' plan is free forever and includes unlimited devices, unlimited notes, and E2EE.
 It is restricted to plain text.
-The 'Productivity' and 'Professional' (sometimes branded as 'Core' or 'Plus') plans are paid subscriptions.
-These unlock the powerful 'Editors' (Markdown, Spreadsheets), Themes, unlimited file uploads, and extended note history.
+The 'Productivity' plan (~$90/year) unlocks the powerful 'Editors' (Markdown, Spreadsheets), Themes, and extended note history.
+The 'Professional' plan (~$120/year) adds 100GB of encrypted file storage, maximum note history, and family subscription sharing.
 This model supports the ongoing development without selling user data.

 Standard Notes is the gold standard for anyone who values privacy over flashiness.
 It is not the most feature-rich app in terms of AI integration or flashy UI animations, but it is undoubtedly one of the most secure and reliable.
 The peace of mind provided by its zero-knowledge encryption, combined with the longevity of being open-source and part of the Proton ecosystem, makes it an essential tool for the modern era.
 It is a 'forever' app—a digital vault that respects the user absolutely.